Contemplation

 I’ve Gone to Some Dark Places in Life….

 This is probably one of my biggest scars in my 20s.
 I remember I briefly mentioning it to some guy I spoke to.
-I also mentioned this long time ago back when Eashel still spoke to me, where she asked whether I’ve ever had a mid life crisis because she thought she might have one soon.
+I also mentioned this long time ago back when Eashel still spoke to me, where she asked whether I’ve had a mid life crisis because she thought she might have one soon.
 Good thing she said she falls asleep every time she thinks about it LOL!
 I was actually going to write about this back then but decided not to.

 Last time, I spoke a little about my 20s life in photography and philosophy.
 But there was another side to it that not many people knew.
-For me, learning philosophy didn’t just become one of my intellectual passion, it was a rude awakening.
+For me, learning philosophy didn’t just become one of my intellectual passions, it was a rude awakening.
 I’ve been in school for a decade where I tried to become the smartest version of myself.
 I’ve studied and studied a ton of philosophy—much more than what most people might imagine.
 What did it teach me?
 That knowledge is a curse and a gift at the same time.

 As mentioned last time, before I went to grad school, I completed a bachelor of design as my undergraduate degree.
 Studying art and design can sometimes be said as one of the least practical degree.
 But it taught me how to think critically and learn to see the world in entirely new ways.
 In fact, it is something that I’ve held onto which made me who I am today.
 I honestly wouldn’t trade it for anything.
 It taught me the function of art—which is not just some sculpture or photograph with a pretty girl or nice sun set in it.
 Art taught me that life is much more than just making money or what you do for a living.
 It is much more than to beautify everything.